I’m a Finnish software craftsman of 20 years.

 I’ve written backend services (both monolith and microservices) with a plethora of languages and frameworks ranging from Java/Scala via .NET to Node.js.
 My current favourite is Go which I am still learning.
 The past few years my roles have been ramping up and running delivery teams in an agile manner for different places.
 That’s been interesting and I’ve learned a lot but I’m a developer/architect at heart so in the future I might think of moving back to more hands on roles in architecting and implementing end-to-end solutions from web and mobile to scalable backends.

-My previous role was building a bespoke eCommerce-platform for OfficeServe as Head of Technology (SVP of Technology).
+At OfficeServe my role was building a bespoke eCommerce-platform as Head of Technology (SVP of Technology).
 I planned and architected the end-to-end platform and hired a cross-functional team of 15 people to start delivering it.
 As a greenfield project we worked with modern technologies in a microservices architecture following API-first thinking.
 Our tools included Scala, Akka, AWS API Gateway, AWS Lambda, Android/Java, iOS/Swift, Reactive frameworks like RxJava, React, Redux, Docker, CircleCI, Buddybuild, etc. I am a huge supporter of DevOps and Continuous Delivery thinking and I put those values into practice.

 Before joining OfficeServe I lead the mobile app delivery for TUI Group at their Mobility Hub in London.
 TUI Group is the largest leisure travel company in the world (revenues of 20B€+/year).
 At the hub we had a cross-functional team of 40 people delivering the apps to a number of source markets in a number of languages.
 The team consisted of product, UX, design, development, QA, analytics and commercial people.
 I started out reporting to the Head of Mobility Hub but ended up reporting directly to the CIO.

 Longest part of my career I’ve spent in a Lean Service Creation / software agency called Futurice where I spent more than 10 years between 2004 and 2014.
-I saw the company grow from 9 people when I joined to close to 300 people when I left.
+I saw the company grow from 10 people when I joined to close to 300 people when I left.
 With the growth I had the opportunity to be ramping up 3 of their offices from the start: Tampere, Berlin and London.
-I also had the chance to work in San Francisco for a while thru them.
+I also had the chance to work in San Francisco for a while when working at Futurice.